prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 Here's the deal:

-If you're looking for the best (and the smallest) [ATX](https://www.pcmag.com/encyclopedia/term/38148/atx-motherboard){: target="_blank"} case money can buy, you've come to the right place.
+If you're looking for the best and the smallest ATX case money can buy, you've come to the right place.
 I've procured the ultimate "smallest ATX case" list so you can make the best decision when purchasing your next case!

+By the way, ATX is the largest form factor.
+If these cases aren't small enough for you, you may want to consider buying a [small micro-ATX case](/budget-pcs/smallest-micro-atx-cases/) instead.

-*Let's get started:*
+Anyway, *let's get started:*

 <div class="toc-box">
 <ul>